 ‘Love, I’m not going over the kerb and wrecking my wheels.
 You’re blocking my way.
 You need to reverse.’

-Under pressure now, I tried to manoeuver my way out, but my reverse parking sensors started to blare.
+Suitably under pressure, I tried to manoeuver my way out, but my reverse parking sensors started to blare.
 I raised my arms helplessly.

+She smirked surreptitiously.
 ‘Look lady, I’m a lorry driver.
 I know what I’m doing, I’ll direct you out.’

-And so slowly, and painfully, I did a 50 point turn with the whole place watching.
+And so, slowly, and painfully, I did a 50 point turn with the whole place watching.

 By this stage, I was seething.
 But then she had the cheek to say, ‘Try not to block any other customers now, won’t you?’